 The Fallout developer filed a lawsuit against the media company last June, claiming that Warner Bros Interactive Entertainment’s licensed Westworld game bore a remarkable similarity to Bethesda’s own Fallout Shelter.
-It went as far to call the title a "blatant rip-off".
+It went as far as to call the title a "blatant rip-off".

 Key to the accusations were that developer Behaviour Interactive had worked on both Fallout Shelter and Westworld.